 From Herodotus onward, common Greek lore asserted that geometry was invented by the Egyptians (either, in agreement with etymology, for surveying and taxation purposes, or by the priests who had sufficient leisure for such concerns).
 Since Egyptian and Babylonian mathematics became known directly, historians of mathematics have been puzzled by this claim.
-There is no doubt that the Greek took their way to deal with fractions from Egypt; the canonical system for pictorial representation certainly influenced sixth-century Greek sculptors; and similar architectural rules may be reflected in Vitruvius; but none of these have anything to do with Greek (theoretical) geometry.
-At least one strain in Greek geometry (the "metric geometry" of Elements II etc.), on the other hand, has striking structural similarities with Babylonian algebra (see MESOPOTAMIAN MATHEMATICS).
-Before we dismiss the Greek account as pure legend we should take note that the Greeks would only encounter Egyptian geometric practice well after the arrival of Assyrian and Achaemenid surveyors, and that all the borrowings into Demotic mathematics concern geometry, in particular metrical geometry.
-It is not to be excluded that early Greek geometry was inspired by what the Greeks encountered in Egypt; if so, the Greeks will have had little chance to know that what they encountered was a fairly recent import.
+There is no doubt that the Greeks took their way to deal with fractions from Egypt; the canonical system for pictorial representation certainly influenced sixth-century Greek sculptors, and similar architectural rules may be reflected in Vitruvius; but none of these have anything to do with Greek (theoretical) geometry.
+At least one strain in Greek geometry (the "metric geometry" of Elements II etc.), on the other hand, has striking structural similarities with Babylonian algebra (see chapter 3 of the preent volume "Mesopotamian Mathematics").
+Before we dismiss the Greek account as pure legend we should take note that the Greeks would only encounter Egyptian geometric practice well after the arrival of Assyrian and Achaemenid surveyors, and that the borrowings into demotic mathematics concern geometry, in particular metrical geometry.
+It is not to be excluded that early Greek geometry was inspired by what the Greeks encountered in Egypt; if so, the Greeks will have had little chance to know that what they encountered was a fairly recent import there.